40 Stores Like Target in 2023: Top Alternatives in the US and Europe

 15. Amazon

-Although it’s not a physical department store like the other Target alternatives on the list, Amazon* is definitely a fierce competitor.
+Although it’s not a physical department store like the other Target alternatives on the list, Amazon is a fierce competitor.

 16. Instacart